decretist/Dissertation/Chapter4/burrows.md

 single metric.
 Burrows called this metric the Delta, and it is now generally referred to as Burrows's Delta ($\Delta_B$).[^b1]

-Burrows applied the metric, which he called the Delta, in the context of a new technique for authorship attribution.

-(**The metric is not the technique.**)

-Every attribution experiment starts from an hypothesis (sometimes implicit rather than explicit) concerning authorship.
+Expositions of Burrows's Delta sometime fail to make a clear enough distinction between the metric $\Delta_B$ and the authorship attribution methodology in which Burrows applied it.
+The metric is not the methodology.

 Attempts to attribute authorship are typically undertaken in scenarios where there is a large (enough) number of texts securely attributable to a known author, and a text, or at most a small number of texts, of unknown authorship.
-The attempt is then made to attribute the unknown text to a known author, or to rule out such an attribution.
+The attempt is then made to attribute the unknown text to one of the known authors, or to rule out such an attribution.
 Take the *Federalist* as an example.
-There are numbers of the *Federalist* of disputed or unknown attribution, a small and well-defined number of candidates for authorship---Hamilton, Jay, Madison---to whom those numbers might be attributed, and securely attributed samples from each of the candidates, conveniently from the same work.
+There are numbers of the *Federalist* of disputed or unknown attribution, a small and well-defined number of candidates for authorship---Hamilton, Jay, Madison---to whom those numbers might be attributed, and securely attributed samples from each of the candidates, conveniently enough from the same work.

+Burrows's methodology assumes just such a scenario.
+He began by identifying the most frequent words (MFWs) in the corpus of comparison texts securely attributed to known authors.
+In Burrows's published descriptions of his methodology, he typically used all of the 30 most frequent words in the corpus of attributed comparison texts without distinguishing between function and content words.
+He then tabulated the number of occurrences of the most frequent words in each of the sample texts in the comparison corpus and normalized their frequency of occurrence as a percentage.
+Burrows then used the frequency data collected from the comparison texts to calculate a mean frequency of occurrence and sample standard deviation for each of the MFWs or features.

+It is important to emphasize that the mean frequency of feature occurrence calculated at this stage of Burrows's algorithm and subsequently used to calculate the sample standard deviation for each feature is **not** the overall mean frequency across the corpus of attributed comparison text samples.
+Instead, the comparison corpus feature mean is calculated by averaging the normalized (percentage) frequency for each feature across all of the text samples in the attributed comparison corpus, without concern for differences in size (word count) between the samples.
+To refer back to the example presented in the previous section as part of the two-dimensional visualization demonstration, we did **not** use the **overall** mean frequency of *in* across the three samples Gratian1, dePen, and Gratian2, (2,113 occurrences out of 81,049 words or 26.0706 per 1,000), but rather the mean of the normalized frequencies of *in* for each of the samples (the mean of 25.5673, 24.9975, and 28.8320, or 26.4656 occurrences per 1,000). **(mean of means)**

-Such an approach is obviously not possible in the case of the *dicta* from Gratian's *Decretum*.
+It is not possible to apply Burrow's methodology in the case of the *dicta* from Gratian's *Decretum* without modification.
 As the survey in Chapter 3 above indicated, near-contemporaries knew next to nothing about Gratian.
 Perhaps most notably, although Gratian was thought to have been a teacher, no one in the generation following made an unambiguous claim to have been his student.
 There are no other writings securely, or even insecurely, attributed to him.
 Fortunately, Burrows's Delta can be readily adapted to the particular situation in which we find ourselves, where there are no other texts attributed to Gratian with which we can compare, for example, the hypothetical case statements (*themata*) or second-recension *dicta*.

 (**Burrows's Delta measures Manhattan Distance.**)